dibyenduweb/mydevtools/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
-# devtools-clone (React + Vite + Tailwind + React Router)
+# DevTool-clone (React + Vite + Tailwind + React Router)

-A starter template that replicates the layout of the DevTools web app with:
+A starter template that replicates the layout of the DevTool web app with:

 - Responsive sidebar (hamburger on mobile)
 - React Router DOM routing